Excerpt from Spring 2020 Crow's Nest newsletter.

 U.S. CENSUS RECORDS & FAMILY HISTORY: These offer an interesting history of who lived in your home.
 It can sometimes be tedious to find specific info and hard to read old hand-written records, but usually worth the search!
 Data are delayed 72 years to protect living individuals.
 These are available in the museum, and many places online (Ancestry.com and official Census site HERE).
 Extensive family history, and census records, are available for free at the Church of Latter-day Saints' recently improved website HERE.

 YEARBOOKS: Once you know the names of prior homeowners, it is fun to see their faces in school yearbooks!
-The museum has a complete collections of yearbooks (highlights are online in the Members Area HERE)
+The museum has a complete collection of yearbooks (highlights are online in the Members Area HERE)

 1906 Pinecrest - Sears 1926 Catalog of Houses Page 42-1